seegerab/DEPI-Analysis/Notes/to_do_list.md

 * Re-download the January data from the access database to make sure that the precision of the measured values and time points is correct.

 * Message Siobhan about where to save big .txt files (maybe in the HPC?)

+* A write-up of the steps for processing the data

+* Modify p-value heat map to include the gray column